 A heritage tree mitigation payment shall be required for every heritage tree removed per the fee established by City Council.
 The required mitigation payment may be reduced or eliminated where trees are replanted on the property in addition to those required by item a above and other tree replanting required by this Article.
-The rate of reduction shall be subject to Section 4.1 of the UDO Zoning Administration Manual.
+The rate of reduction shall be subject to the Charlotte Tree Manual.